 - Turning to drugs or alcohol oneself as a coping mechanism

 Alcohol addiction not only affects the alcohol and their loved ones, but there are also consequences for anyone they encounter including neighbors and co-workers.
 Each year, alcohol abuse results in increased expenses for the criminal justice system and law enforcement, decreased work productivity and increased costs related to physical and mental health care.

 Alcoholism affects almost every aspect of society including:

 - A decline in health and development of chronic health conditions

 - A decrease in workplace productivity

 - Increase in work-related accidents

 - Violent crimes

 Alcoholism is a longstanding disease but can be effectively treated using a combination of therapeutic approaches, including behavioral therapy, counseling, 12-step meeting participation, group support, and complimentary, holistic practices such as yoga and meditation.

-Our center offers evidence-based in inpatient, partial hospitalization, and intensive outpatient formats.
+Our center offers evidence-based in partial hospitalization and intensive outpatient formats.
 Our medical and mental health staff have expertise in addiction and help provide patients with the tools they need to recover and maintain consistent, ongoing sobriety.